basecamp/bcx-api/README.md

 The all-new Basecamp has an all-new API.
 It is not compatible with the [Basecamp Classic API](http://developer.37signals.com/basecamp/).
 All integrations will have to be updated to use the new API.
 The core ingredients are still the same, though.
 This is a REST-style API that uses JSON for serialization and OAuth2 for authentication.

-NOTE: This has yet to go live.
-We're putting the final touches on everything now.
-It should be available very shortly.

 Authentication
 --------------